GridTools/gridtools/tools/vendor_boost_preprocessor/README.md

 ## First vendoring

-When the vendoring the first time, the first step requires finding direct includes of Boost.Preprocessor.
+When vendoring the first time, the first step requires finding direct includes of Boost.Preprocessor.
 This can be done e.g. with:

 ``` shell